 To stray away a bit from technology, I should add that even when going to non-software related conventions, such as EasterCon and Nine Worlds, I feel as an outsider there too.
 Much as I’m a fan of sci-fi and fantasy, and a would-be avid reader, I don’t have the time to read as much as I would like, and I’m clearly not tailored to be a cosplayer or a fanzine writer.
 And most of these events also involve a disproportionate amount of alcohol.

 So why did I title this post “Growing up”?
 The answer is that acceptance comes with growing up.
-For some of the subcultures and groups I get myself sometimes in, but I know I won’t.
+For some of the subcultures and groups I get myself sometimes in, but I know I won’t fit in.
 For some of them it’s because I don’t have the time to invest to join them properly, for instance while I would love to actually be an EE, I did not really go to university (two weeks don’t count) and going right now is not an option, I’m too old for this.
 And I would not be ready to compromise my ethics with regard to piracy or legality.